History of the Free Will Problem

 John Searle recently wrote in his 2007 Freedom and Neurobiology, "The persistence of the free will problem in philosophy seems to me something of a scandal.
 After all these centuries of writing about free will, it does not seem to me that we have made very much progress."
 65 (p.37) In a breakthrough of sorts, Searle admits that he could never see, until now, the point of introducing quantum mechanics into discussions of consciousness and free will.
 Now he says we know two things, "First we know that our experiences of free action contain both indeterminism and rationality...Second we know that quantum indeterminacy is the only form of indeterminism that is indisputably established as a fact of nature...it follows that quantum mechanics must enter into the explanation of consciousness." (p.74-75)

 Indeed it does.
 Despite a century of failed attempts, can we convince Searle and other philosophers that indeterminism followed by an adequate if not strict determinism is the right two-stage model for free will?
-It will depend in part on our successful location for indeterminism in the brain and the great simplicity of the amplification process, compared to previous models.
 See our Cogito model.

 Why have most philosophers been unable for millenia to see that the common sense view of human freedom is correct?
 It is partly because their logic and language preoccupation likes to say that either determinism or indeterminism is true, and the other must be false.

 Our physical world includes both, though the determinism we have is only an adequate description for large objects.
-So any intelligible explanation for free will must include both indeterminism and adequate determinism, in a temporal sequence.
+So any intelligible explanation for free will must include both a limited indeterminism and an adequate determinism, in a temporal sequence that creates information.

 For Teachers